 - Conduct a comprehensive review of your social media performance.

-- Adjust your content strategy based on analytics insights.
+- Adjust your content strategy and ad campaigns based on analytics insights.

 - Plan major content themes or campaigns for the following month.